sitrox/workhorse/README.md

 * A job is stuck in state `locked` or `started` and the corresponding worker (check the database field `locked_by`) is not running anymore, i.e. due to a database connection loss or an unexpected worker crash.
-In these cases, the job won't be processed ever and, if the job is in a queue, the entire queue is considered to be locked and no further jobs will be processed in this queue.
+In these cases, the job will never be processed, and, if the job is in a queue, the entire queue is considered to be locked and no further jobs will be processed in this queue.

   In these cases, make sure the worker is stopped and perform a forced reset: